ersu98/ActiveDirectory/README.md

 A simple script for removing all users (disabled or not) from groups in Active Directory.

+This can be used be used to make automatic routines.

 ## RemoveUsersFromGroup
 Edit group name here.